phoenixding/methrafo/README.md

    from roadmap database).
 We tested it on a few other datasets on human and it shows pretty good performance in terms of running time and correlation with Bisulfite-Seq data.
    You can use the trained model we provided or you can use the methrafo.train script to build your own model.
-Please refer methrafo.train command for complete details.
+Please refer to methrafo.train command for complete details.

 * (3) With the provided trained model (or your own trained model), we provided the command methrafo.predict to predict the genome wide methylation level.
 The output file is a Wiggle (.wig) format file.
 You can visualize